omnivector-solutions/jobbergate/jobbergate-docs/src/developer_guide/ci.rst

 Once activated, this action:

-* Uses Poetry to bump the version number of all the Jobbergate packages;
+* Uses Poetry to bump the version number of all the Jobbergate packages.
-* Checks if the new version number is synchronized between them, and fails if they are not;
+* Checks if the new version number is synchronized between them, and fails if they are not.
 * Creates a new entry on each changelog file with the new version number and the current date, including all unreleased features and bug fixes.
 * Creates a new branch named ``release/<version>``.